derive()

 @m

-Use parallel algorithm to handle data-intensive or computation-intensive tasks to enhance performance; and no definite order for the records in the result set.
+Use parallel algorithm to handle data-intensive or computation-intensive tasks to enhance performance; and no definite order for the records in the result set

 @i

-Won’t generate a record if there is expression xi and its result is null (this won’t affect a record with null value in the original table sequence)
+Won’t generate a record if there is expression xi and its result is null

 @x(…;n)